theheking/intro-to-r/content/3_dataframes.md

     *   `names()` - returns the column names (synonym of `colnames()` for `data.frame` objects)
     *   `rownames()` - returns the row names
 *   Summary:
-    *   `str()` - structure of the object and information about the class, length, and content of each column
+    *   `str()` - structure of the object and information about the class, length and content of each column
     *   `summary()` - summary statistics for each column

 Note: most of these functions are “generic”, they can be used on other types of objects besides `data.frame`.

-### Challenge
+> Challenge
+> --------

-Based on the given table of functions to asses data structure, can you answer the following questions?
+> Based on the given table of functions to asses data structure, can you answer the following questions?

-*   What is the class of the object `metadata`?
+> - What is the class of the object metadata?
-*   How many rows and how many columns are in this object?
+> - How many rows and how many columns are in this object?
-*   How many citrate+ mutants have been recorded in this population?
+> - How many citrate+ mutants have been recorded in this population?

 As you can see, many of the columns in our data frame are of a special class called `factor`.
 Before we learn more about the `data.frame` class, we are going to talk about factors.
 They are very useful but not necessarily intuitive, and therefore require some attention.